-All this may seem to be skirting around a really nasty issue - how might the first high-level language have been implemented?
-In ASSEMBLER?
+All this may seem to be skirting around a really nasty issue - how might this C compiler have been developed?
+Well, presumable we might have tried using an existing compiler for a language that preceded C, like FORTRAN.
+Yes, all right, but how was the FORTRAN compiler written.
+Probably very tediously, in ASSEMBLER.
 But then how was the assembler for ASSEMBLER produced?
+And so on!